peter88213/nv_custom_export/docs/help/index.md

 -   `$CustomOutcome` - Custom "Outcome" field title
 -   `$CustomChrBio` - Custom character "Bio" field title
 -   `$CustomChrGoals` - Custom character "Goals" field title
--   `$Filters` - Information about the use of filters, if any

 #### "Chapter template" placeholders